 WeWork has led the charge in recent years when it comes to creating co-working spaces.
 They transform buildings and spaces to become creative environments for networking and collaboration, as well as being a comfortable and inspiring place to work.
-Just recently, they opened the first location in Paris, WeWork La Fayette, located in an historic Beaux-Arts building near Grands Magasins.
+Just recently, they opened the first location in Paris, WeWork La Fayette, located in an historic Beaux-Arts building near Grands Magasins in Paris.

 The WeWork designers collaborated with Axel Schoenert Architectes to renovate the 12,000 square meter space, which includes Art Deco style details and a massive glass roof.
 Spanning 11 floors, the new offices retain the old world charm while modernizing it for today’s times.
 They carried a 1920s style throughout as a nod to the city’s rich history.